aftab-alam-khan/jwtAUTH/README.md

 1. `npm start`
 1. `npm run startServer2`

+we have two servers to play with this need to run both server

-prerequest for please setup the MongoDB in your system. :)
+pre-request require MongoDB, if don't have setup the MongoDB in your local system. :)